Birsa Munda Airport: Cargo terminal

-Expansion and modernization
+Expansion and modernisation

 Though footfall of the passengers have gone up over the years, the airport is yet acquire an international tag for want of additional infrastructure like extended runway, runway strip extension, extra parking bays, an isolation bay, spacious terminal building and more aerobridges to qualify as international airport.
 Therefore signing of a long-pending Memorandum of Understanding (MoU) between Airport Authority of India and Jharkhand Government for transfer of 303.62 acre land taken place on 27 June 2022.

 As per the MoU, a total of 303.62 acres of land will be transferred to the AAI by the State Government, of which 301.12 acres will be transferred in the first phase.
 Of the 301.12 acres, which has been acquired by the Government, 273.78 acres of land will be made available on lease for 30 years at the rate of Rs 1.00 per annum.
 The remaining 27.34 acres of land will be provided free of cost on the basis of ownership to replace it with 27.31 acres of land of the army.

 Deputy Secretary, Civil Aviation Division, Government of Jharkhand, Akhilesh Kumar Sinha & Airport Director, Birsa Munda Airport, KL Agrawal exchanged the signed deal for land transfer.

 AAI officials said that a new terminal building, isolation bay, control tower, fire station, etc. will also be built on the additional land apart from expanding the runway to 3,655 metres from the existing 2,748 metres and widening the runway strip to 60 metres from the existing 45 metres.
 The necessary navigational aids, visual aids and ground lighting facilities will be upgraded for the operation of wide-body aircraft.
 Additional land near the airstrip would allow belly landing of aircraft in emergency situation.

 Officials of the Civil Aviation Department said that the State Government would also expand its hangar on the Birsa Munda airport campus to facilitate parking of extra planes and helicopters.

 Officials of the Airport Authority of India (AAI), Ranchi, said that the long-delayed plan of expansion of the airport got underway after the signing of agreement with the State Government on 27 June.
 “The agreement was due to be signed in 2008, but the issue lingered for long due to one pretext or the other,” said an officer.

 A new 35.45 meter high control tower was operationalised.

-On 26 March 2025, a high-level meeting was conducted under the chairmanship of the Principal Secretary, Govt. of Jharkhand, to discuss the development of Birsa Munda Airport & Dhalbhumgarh Airport.
+On 26 March 2025, a high-level meeting was conducted under the chairmanship of the Principal Secretary, Government of Jharkhand, to discuss the development of Birsa Munda Airport & Dhalbhumgarh Airport.
 Mrs. Nivedita Dubey, Regional Executive Director, Eastern Region, AAI, attended the meeting along with other senior officials of AAI.